Aaron Burr: Early life and education

+Career

 Revolutionary War

-During the American Revolutionary War, Burr took part in Colonel Benedict Arnold's expedition to Quebec, an arduous trek of more than 300 mi through the frontier of Maine.
+During the American Revolutionary War, Burr took part in Colonel Benedict Arnold's expedition to Quebec, an arduous trek of more than 300 mi through the northern frontier of the Province of Massachusetts Bay (now Maine).
 Arnold was impressed by Burr's "great spirit and resolution" during the long march.
 He sent him up the Saint Lawrence River to contact General Richard Montgomery, who had taken Montreal, and escort him to Quebec.
 Montgomery then promoted Burr to captain and made him an aide-de-camp.
 Burr distinguished himself during the Battle of Quebec on December 31, 1775, where he attempted to recover Montgomery's corpse after he had been killed.
+However, his attempts to rescue the body of his general were short-lived, as Burr gave up due to the harsh conditions of the snow and the dead weight of Montgomery's body.

-In the spring of 1776, Burr's stepbrother Matthias Ogden helped him to secure a position with George Washington's staff in Manhattan, but he quit on June 26 to be on the battlefield.
-General Israel Putnam took Burr under his wing, and Burr saved an entire brigade from capture after the British landing in Manhattan by his vigilance in the retreat from lower Manhattan to Harlem.
+In the spring of 1776, Burr's relative Matthias Ogden helped him to secure a position with George Washington's staff in Manhattan, but he quit on June 26 to be on the battlefield.
+General Israel Putnam took Burr under his wing, and Burr saved an entire brigade from capture after the British landing in Manhattan by his vigilance in the retreat from Lower Manhattan to Harlem.
 Washington failed to commend his actions in the next day's General Orders, which was the fastest way to obtain a promotion.
 Burr was already a nationally known hero, but he never received a commendation.
 According to Ogden, he was infuriated by the incident, which may have led to the eventual estrangement between him and Washington.
 Nevertheless, Burr defended Washington's decision to evacuate New York as "a necessary consequence".
 It was not until the 1790s that the two men found themselves on opposite sides in politics.

 Burr was briefly posted in Kingsbridge during 1776, at which time he was charged with protecting 14-year-old Margaret Moncrieffe, the daughter of Staten Island-based British Major Thomas Moncrieffe.
-Miss Moncrieffe was in Manhattan "behind enemy lines," and Major Moncrieffe asked Washington to ensure her safe return there.
-Burr fell in love with Margaret, and Margaret's attempts to remain with Burr were unsuccessful.
+Miss Moncrieffe was in Manhattan "behind enemy lines", and Major Moncrieffe asked Washington to ensure her safe return there.
+Burr fell in love with Margaret, and her attempts to remain with Burr were unsuccessful.